DAWN

 Limitations & Criticisms

-- Imbalance in baseline atrial fibrillation (43% control vs 36% intervention) may have biased results — AF associated with larger infarcts and worse outcomes.
+- Imbalance in baseline atrial fibrillation (40% thrombectomy vs 24% control) — AF associated with larger infarcts and worse outcomes.

 - Strict exclusion of large ischemic cores (>51 mL) limits generalizability — later addressed by SELECT2, ANGEL-ASPECT, and RESCUE-Japan LIMIT.